mozilla/sccache/docs/DistributedQuickstart.md

 Considerations when distributing from macOS
 -------------------------------------------

-When distributing from a macOS client, additional flags and configuration considerations may be required:
+When distributing from a macOS client, additional flags and configuration may be required:

 - An explicit target should be passed to the compiler, for instance by adding